 - Pour evaporated milk and water in a sauce pan and heat until warm and but not boiling.

-- Pour mixture into the pie crust and put pie pan on a large sheet pan for easy support.
+- Put pie pan on a large sheet pan for easy support.
 Bake on a preheated 350 F oven for 15 minutes.

 - After 15 minutes, change oven setting to 325 F and bake for another 60 minutes.